james-t-larson/neutral-times-api/taskell.md

     * [ ]
 - Complete Tests for OpenAi Service
 - Complete Tests for Event Registry
-- Complete Tests for Generation Service
 - Get Lazydocker working in AWS instance.
 Can't even get into rails c without googling
-- Move prompt to database
+- Complete Tests for Generation Service

 ## Doing

-- Implement Prompt Versioning
-    * [ ] Move Prompt into DB
+- Get a domain
+- Define feature spec
+- Show Articles from yesterday if no articles were generated today
-    * [ ] Add columns for sentiment, readibilty
+    * [ ] define v2 artciles
-    * [ ] If its easily detectably.
-Things like, "This article was written following certain guidlines"
-- Prompt should be changed to reduce emotional language.
-    * [ ] The current prompt have content that makes it easy to detect as an ai.
+    * [ ] content should be wrapped in an object so messages can be sent to the client
-    * [ ] The old prompt is to complex.
-Reduce complexity
+    * [ ] send error http when content is old

 ## Done